MichaelPatzer/ReCrystal/Example/Serin/massage.md

 Refinement for D/L-Serine using ReCrystal0.8/def2-TZVP/PBE

-To run the ReCrystal routine following command has to be written:
+The following command must be executed to start the ReCrystal routine:

 **python3 ReCrystal.py < input.txt >& Out.txt &**